t1804preet-2007/Induction-/README.md

 ## Day1
 ### Time 8:30am to 10:30am
 **GURUDWARA SAHIB** The first time, I am visited the gurudwara sahib.
-It was truly a peaceful experience.As I stepped inside it was welcomed by the calming sound of gurbani The sound of kirtan was touch my heart and the atmosphere was filled with devotion.
+It was truly a peaceful experience.As I stepped inside it was welcomed by the calming sound of gurbani and the sweet fragrance of incense.The atmosphere was very serene and I immeediately felt a sense of calmness and positivity.I sat quietlyand listened to the hymns whicb brought peace of mind.
+It was heartwarming to see students and staff setting together with respect and devotion.
+That visit made me feel more connected my culture and gave me a spri
+The sound of kirtan was touch my heart and the atmosphere was filled with devotion.
 [img](![20250https://github.com/user-attachments/assets/b67fd052-98f5-4f8a-8c60-214c134b7f00731_100515]()README.md)